 Credential theft is now at an all-time high and is responsible for more data breaches than any other type of attack.

-With data and business processes now largely cloud-based, a user’s password is the quickest and easiest way for cyber criminals to access your private information.
+With data and business processes now largely cloud-based, your password is the quickest and easiest way for cyber criminals to access your private information.

-If a hacker gets access to your account they can then see your communication, private data and it also gives them the power to send out phishing emails from your company account to your colleagues and customers.
-At this point the hacker can also infect your cloud data with ransomware and demand thousands of pounds to give it back.
+If a hacker gets access to your account they can then see your communication and private data.
+It also gives them the power to send out malicious emails and phishing scams from your company account to your colleagues and customers.
+At this point, the hacker can also infect your cloud data with ransomware and demand thousands of pounds to give it back.

 MFA provides a significant barrier to cybercriminals even if they have a legitimate user credential to log in.
 This is because they most likely will not have access to the device that receives the MFA code required to complete the authentication process.

 Let’s take a deep dive into MFA including the three main methods of MFA and the differences between them.